LeoManeein/UGA-Geoguessr/README.md

 To run the backend on its own, cd into it and then run `npm install` if theres been any changes and then `node src/server.js` or `nodemon src/server.js` for hot reload

+OR

+from top level directoy you ran use `npm run dev-backend`

 ### Frontend

 Follow the instructions in the other readme

+OR

+from top level directoy you ran use `npm run dev-frontend`